18LEDs/concourse/vector-test/README.md

 ## Local Docker Compose

 For local proof-of-concept testing you can run the stack with Docker Compose.
-The provided `docker-compose.yml` file starts Vector, two Observability Pipeline workers, a Datadog Agent, Filebeat, an OpenTelemetry Collector and a small log generator.
+The provided `docker-compose.yml` file starts Vector along with a Datadog Agent, Filebeat, an OpenTelemetry Collector and a small log generator.
+Observability Pipeline workers are assumed to run elsewhere.

 1. Install Docker and Docker Compose.
-2. Optionally set `DD_API_KEY`, `SPLUNK_TOKEN` and `DD_OP_WORKER_TOKEN` in your environment.
+2. Optionally set `DD_API_KEY` and `SPLUNK_TOKEN` in your environment.
 3. Launch the stack:

 ```bash